lumberj/usps_intelligent_barcode/README.md

 This project was forked from :

 [rtlong/USPS-intellient-barcode](https://github.com/rtlong/USPS-intelligent-barcode)
-(github) by Ryan Taylor, in order to add tests and refactor.
+(github) by Ryan Taylor Long, in order to add tests and refactor.
 It is _not_ a drop-in replacement: I renamed most methods and classes, and eliminated the #draw method.

 ## INSTALL